jasoank/alchemical_dssb/README.md

         - /reverse: `reverse.sh`: bash script to run simulatio for reverse mutation
     -   /ht_simulation: `ht_simulation.sh` , bash script to unfold structure through high-temperature simulation

-Supplementary data and files for replicating "A Strategy for Improving Alchemical Method to Predict Protein Stability upon Conserving and Charge-Changing Mutation"